granule-project/gerty/README.md

 type where `a` is used `0` times computationally and `2` times in the rest of the type.

+More interesting examples can be found in the [examples directory](https://github.com/granule-project/gerty/tree/main/examples) here and some in the paper.

 You can see gerty's command line options by running `gerty --help`

 	$ gerty --help